 Let’s look at the common yacht hull types that have been the most widely used for so many years, what type of yacht they are used in, and any hull maintenance issues to consider.

 If you are one of those adventurous people who can construct anything from a paper ship to a yacht, maybe Ferro-cement is a hull material you know well.
-As its name describes, this is a hull made of cement/concrete and iron.
+As its name describes, this is a hull form made of cement/concrete and iron.
 The materials are relatively cheap.
-You will rarely or probably never see a boat built in a shipyard with a hull of this material.
-Ferro-cement is usually used by people who decide to build their own yacht and have time in their hands.
-Although using this material might save you cash, it is quite problematic as it is highly dependent on the way the hull has been constructed (it is good to be laid over at one go, which is a tough job) and the quality of materials.
+You will rarely or probably never see a boat built in a shipyard with a hull of this material and it is one of the less common types of hull materials you’ll encounter.

 Often, there is water reaching the iron, which initiates corrosion, and as a result, this can sink your boat and lead to catastrophic results.
-Take into account that Ferro-cemented hull boats can be hardly insured as companies don’t accept this material as a reliable one.
+Take into account that Ferro-cemented hull boats can be hardly insured as companies don’t accept this hull material as a reliable one.

 - Hardwoods like mahogany would do great in saltwater due to the antiseptic water quality and would last for decades, but when left in freshwater, the result can be awful because freshwater leads to rot and decay of the material.

 As it has the quality to absorb moisture, rot is the main problem of wooden hulls.
 There are also marine creatures that use the wooden surface for food.